radchukv/RBB_CRW/README.md

 ## 13. Example implementation of the RBB

-An example of implementation of the CRW in NetLogo can be found at:  __WILL STILL BE UPDATED, model under peer review on CoMSES currently__
+An example of implementation of the CRW in NetLogo can be found at: https://www.comses.net/codebases/ea80d735-a536-4616-9df8-6a05a167ec24/releases/1.0.0/
 The implementation in python: https://www.comses.net/codebases/a33c5f0a-a903-45e0-ae72-cb7abbce2f9f/releases/1.1.0/
 The implementation in Java:   https://www.comses.net/codebases/624ce046-b206-4b54-8a4a-2738cd62b0c6/releases/1.0.0/